carmencchow/bellabeat_casestudy/README.md

 <br>

 Beginning with the first scatterplot, we see a strong positive correlation between minutes of vigorous activity and total calories burned.
-We can expect people who spend more time participating in vigorous activity to burn more calories throughout the day.
+We can expect people who spend more time participating in vigorous activities to burn more calories throughout the day.
 Although  the correlation is not as strong, a positive relationship also exists for light activities.
 Surprisingly, the correlation between sedentary minutes and calories burned only appears negative after 1,000 minutes of sedentary activity.

-Since the WHO’s recommendation calls for <b>150 to 300 minutes of moderate to vigorous aerobic activity per week</b>, we'll create a `moderate_vigorous_minutes` variable that combines fairly active and very active minutes.
+The World Health Organization recommends <b>[150 to 300 minutes of moderate to vigorous aerobic activity per week]</b>(https://www.who.int/initiatives/behealthy/physical-activity), we'll create a `moderate_vigorous_minutes` variable that combines fairly active and very active minutes.
 We’ll plot a histogram to show the frequency of moderate to vigorous minutes over the span of a month and review the updated summary statistics to include this new column.

 ```
  very_active_minutes moderate_vigorous_minutes